 Once you have purchased our services you will receive a confirmation email to let you know that we have received your order.
-If you have ordered our services during office hours, we will aim fulfill your order that day.
-If you order outside of our office hours, you will hear from us on the next business day.
+If you have ordered our services during office hours, we will aim to fulfill your order the same day.
+If your order falls outside of our office hours, you will hear from us on the next business day.
 First, you will receive an automatic confirmation email outlining the next steps.
 Next, you will receive our 'Welcome Email' that includes the forms and documents we require to get the process started.
 One of our lovely staff members will also give a courtesy call to make sure that you have received our documents and a welcome email.

 Can I still apply for a UK Visa if I have a criminal conviction?

 Yes, you can still apply for a UK Working Visa if you have a criminal conviction.
 However, you can only apply 12 months after your conviction date.
 If you have been to jail, please do not apply, as depending on the sentence you may need to wait 10 years, and this may take you over the age limit for a YMS, for example.
 If you have multiple convictions an Entry Clearance Officer will consider your case and determine if you should be approved.
 Here at Restless World we are no strangers to criminal conviction cases and once you sign up with us we will give you the right advice and can advise about which documents are needed for your application.

 What if I have a traffic offense(s) on record?

 If you have a speeding fine but you did not go to court and were not arrested for speeding (and you paid the speeding fine in full), then you will be fine.
 But if you have a suspension or disqualification, this will need to be disclosed.
 We can help determine which traffic offences are applicable to your case and the documents needed for your application.

 I don’t have an address yet for where I will stay in the UK, what do I do?